- Home

 Featuring world-class circus performers, acrobats, comedians, and magicians, this is a show that’s designed to make you laugh and gasp in equal measure.

-You’ll be amazed by the agility, strength, skill, and bravery of each risk-taking performance – and if you’re looking to be inspired to push your own limits and see what you could be capable of too, this is the show for you.
+You’ll be amazed by the agility, strength, skill, and bravery of each risk-taking performance – and if you’re looking to be inspired to push your own limits and see what you could be capable of, too, this is the show for you.

 10. Stay in a festive castle, Scotland

-If you’re looking to enjoy a mini-break this December, then what about heading to Scotland to stay in a castle?
+If you’re looking to enjoy a mini-break this December, what about heading to Scotland to stay in a castle?

-Few things can feel more magical than staying in a grand and historic castle.
+Few things feel more magical than staying in a grand and historic castle.
 And whether you’re looking for a romantic break with your partner, a group holiday with friends or family, or a solo retreat, there are plenty of inviting castles across Scotland that offer discounted festive packages.

-Surrounded by Ben Vrackie and Loch Faskally, Fonab Castle in Perthshire boasts gorgeous views of the highlands.
+Surrounded by Ben Vrackie and Loch Faskally, Fonab Castle in Perthshire boasts gorgeous views of the Highlands.
 Dalhousie Castle, just a short drive from Edinburgh, also offers luxurious accommodation, fine dining, and indulgent spa treatments.

-Another option is Glenapp Castle in Ayrshire, a luxury 5-star Hotel with 17 bedrooms and an award-winning restaurant; while Inverlochy Castle near Fort William was beloved by Queen Victoria, who wrote, “I never saw a lovelier or more romantic spot”.
+Another option is Glenapp Castle in Ayrshire, a luxury 5-star Hotel with 17 bedrooms and an award-winning restaurant, while Inverlochy Castle near Fort William was beloved by Queen Victoria, who wrote, “I never saw a lovelier or more romantic spot”.

 Plus, if you’re looking to treat a loved one to a super special Christmas present, you can’t get more magical than this!